kaycix/northcoastcnpsnursery/index.md

 banner:
-    excerpt: "The nursery will be closed Friday December 13, 2024. <a href='/inventory/cnps-2024-10' style='color:#FFF'>Sale prices</a> will continue through December during our weekly <a href='/contact' style='color:#FFF'>Volunteer Open Hours</a>."
+    excerpt: "The nursery will be closed Wednesday December 25, 2024 and Wednesday January 1, 2025. <a href='/inventory/cnps-2024-10' style='color:#FFF'>Sale prices</a> will continue through December during our weekly <a href='/contact' style='color:#FFF'>Volunteer Open Hours</a>."

 sale_banner: false